photo-cli/photo-cli/CONTRIBUTING.md

 ## Development Flow

-Development workflow is like the following;
+The development workflow is as follows:

 ### 0. Check Issues